sambathkumar02/Shopping-Cart-Api/README.md

     prerequisits-Python3,MongoDB

 ## Steps to Run
-Create a Virutal Environment and go to the application folder and run
+Clone the Repo and Create a Virutal Environment and go to the application folder and run

     pip install -r requirements.txt
 After the dependencies were installed , run